ncsa/MayomicsVC/README.md

 ### Workflow Running

 Below given are the steps to run the workflow:
-1. Create Configuration Files
+1. Clone the repository and load the necessary modules
+2. Create configuration files
+3. Create environmental profile files
-2. Use WOM tool to create JSON
+4. Use WOM tool to create JSON
-3. Run Parser to populate JSON
+5. Run parser to populate JSON
-4. Run Validator to validate entries in JSON
+6. Run validator to validate entries in JSON
-5. Run Cromwell
+7. Run cromwell

 # Testing